 The ensemble "Die Zerstreuten" / "The Scattered" is a multicultural theatre group based in Berlin- Köpenick.
-We come from Afghanistan (Jabbar Mohammadi), Colombia (Alvaro Sanchez), Köpenick (Christine Wünsch), Saxony (Jens Vilela Neumann), Siberia ( Olga Bauer), Frankfurt (Nadine Gernandt, Florian Ritter) and Syria (Housam Safari).
+We come from Afghanistan (Jabbar Mohammadi), Colombia (Alvaro Sanchez), Köpenick (Christine Wünsch), Saxony (Jens Vilela Neumann), Siberia (Olga Bauer), Frankfurt (Nadine Gernandt, Odilie Kennerknecht) and Syria (Housam Safari & Ahmad Alasi).
 We confront each other in a personal and creative way with the cultural contradictions and views that are discussed in everyday life and in the media.

 Racism is eating its way through Germany.
 The attack on political correctness is accompanied by the assertion that the present Federal Republic is in fact a dictatorship of opinion.
 Contempt for democracy and political destabilisation are the consequences when the language is no longer correct, our free press is called a lying press, the Chancellor a traitor to the people.
 Words are the cutlery of thought!
 So the question is, what does society talk about?
 Who is talking?
 It's mostly a parallel society of white supremacy?
 We want to bring to light and reflect the rejections that are invisible or hidden in public and private speech.